JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

 ### Pass arguments to a destination

-When designing your navigation graph, you can define routes as classes with parameters, for instance:
+When designing your navigation graph, you can define routes as data classes with parameters, for instance:

 ```kotlin
 @Serializable
 data class Profile(val name: String)
 ```

-When you need to pass arguments to that destination, pass the arguments to the class constructor when navigating to the destination.
+To pass arguments to the destination, pass the arguments to the corresponding class constructor when navigating to the destination.

 ```kotlin